OffchainLabs/arbitrum-monitoring/packages/assertion-monitor/README.md

 # Assertion Monitor

-This tool is designed to check for chains that have not posted an assertion in the last seven days.
+This tool is designed to monitor assertions on Arbitrum chains.
+It checks for:
+1. Chains that have not posted any assertions in the last seven days
+2. Chains with low assertion confirmation rates (below 80%)

 Read more about assertions [here](https://docs.arbitrum.io/how-arbitrum-works/inside-arbitrum-nitro#arbitrum-rollup-protocol).

 ## Prerequisites